jiellll1219/OpenDoctoratePy-EX-Public/docs/README_EN.md

 It may cause issues with infrastructure.
 Avoid reducing the value unnecessarily once set.

 Compatible with more time formats.
 You can directly input timestamps or formats like `"2024/02/02 12:12:12"` or `"2024-02-02 12:12:12"`.
 Ensure to use English double quotes `""`, include a space between date and time, and ensure the entered time is complete and reasonable.

+### useMemoryCache

+Control whether to use memory caching function, default to false (set to off).
+When enabled (set to true), this function will occupy at least 0.4GB of memory after starting the server, and will slightly reduce CPU usage, syncdata function time, and other functions that read table files.
+When this feature is not enabled, the memory usage after startup is around 80MB, and the maximum memory consumption is around 0.2GB.
+Please enable it as appropriate.

+### useExistingCharData

+When synchronizing data (SyncData), the default setting is false (set to off).
+Whether to use role data saved in user.exe for personalized role settings.
+When enabled (set to true) with role data, this feature can speed up function execution

 ## Keys in user.json